fribbels/Fribbels-Epic-7-Optimizer/README.md

 Hopefully this is useful for anyone looking for an easier way to gear their units.
 I know the [Zarroc optimizer](https://github.com/Zarroc2762/E7-Gear-Optimizer) does a lot of similar things but it has been pretty unmaintained and out of date, so I decided to build my own app with a different optimization algorithm.
 There's still a lot of room to improve and I plan on adding new stuff as feedback comes in.
 I only work on this in my spare time, so please be patient with new features, and I welcome other contributors to the code as well.

-Feel free to contact me on discord at fribbels#7526 with questions or comments.

 Planned features:
  - TBD

+## Contact me

+Feel free to contact me on discord at fribbels#7526 with questions or comments.